History of the Central Intelligence Agency: China

 With the Chinese push, the eyes of the NSC turned north.
-With no end to the avalanche of money, the CIA explored every option in China, from Chiang Kai-shek's promise of a million Kuomintang to the western Chinese Muslim Horsemen of the Hui clans who had ties to Chinese Nationalists.
-The CIA ran operations from White Dog island with the nationalists for months until it was discovered that the nationalist commander's Chief of Staff was a spy for Mao. $50 million went to Okinawa-based Chinese refugees who wove tales of sizable support on the mainland.
+With surplus funding, the CIA explored every option in China, from Chiang Kai-shek's promise of a million Kuomintang, to the western Chinese Muslim Horsemen of the Hui clans who had ties to Chinese Nationalists.
+The CIA ran operations from White Dog Island with the nationalists for months, until it was discovered that the nationalist commander's Chief of Staff was a spy for Mao. $50 million went to Okinawa-based Chinese refugees to obtain sizable support on the mainland.
 In July 1952, the CIA sent a team of expatriates in.
-Four months later they radioed for help.
-It was an ambush.
-Two CIA officers, Jack Downey and Dick Fecteau, fresh out of Ivy League colleges, spent more than 19 years in captivity.
+They were ambushed 4 months later.

-Finally the CIA turned to nationalist General Li Mi in Burma.
-When Li Mi's troops crossed the border into China, an ambush awaited them too.
+The CIA turned to nationalist General Li Mi in Burma.
+When Li Mi's troops crossed the border into China, an ambush awaited them as well.
 The CIA later discovered that Li Mi's Bangkok radioman worked for Mao.
-CIA supplies still flowed, but Li Mi's men retreated to Burma and set up a global heroin empire in Burma's Golden Triangle.
+Li Mi's men retreated to Burma and set up a global heroin empire in Burma's Golden Triangle.